 Well, I’ve seen it, and overall I was disappointed (and not just with the CGI and terrible narration).
 I know, I must be the only person in the world, but if you’ve read my previous post, you’ll know I had some pretty high expectations, and the film just failed to deliver on many counts.

 Despite being presented with a fascinating society, we learnt little more about it than was revealed in interviews and trailers.
 The Information given about Immortan Joe was not built upon or in some cases even referenced.
 What happened to his backstory, previously being Colonel Joe Moore?
 I guess that’ll be in the prequel comic.
-If it was made clear that Joe was once a military leader, one that was responsible for starting wars over commodities such as oil and water, and through his proliferation of these sins he represents the worst of the old world, then we would have a definitive answer to the repeated question, “who killed the world?”.
-Also, although it’s made clear the War Boys believe that by dying heroically for Joe they will enter the afterlife, the fact that Joe has tricked the populous into believing he is an immortal messiah is not referenced.
+If it was made clear that Joe was once a military leader, one that was responsible for starting wars over commodities such as oil and water, and through his proliferation of these sins he represents the worst of the old world, then we would have a definitive answer to the repeated question, “who killed the world?”
+Also, although it’s made clear the War Boys believe that by dying heroically for Joe they will enter the afterlife, the fact he has tricked the populous into believing he is an immortal messiah is not referenced.
 This oversight significantly lessens the impact when his dead body is presented to his subjects at the conclusion.
-The main lapse in the religious subtext is in the depiction of Max as a Christ-like figure, as the trait of the previous films of Max making a final heroic sacrifice is not included.
-In the previous films, Max has assisted characters fleeing a damaged society so they can create a new paradise elsewhere.
-Subverting this trait by having Max decide to return to Joe’s Citadel and help repair that society is superb and counteracts the questionably defeatist attitude of these conclusions, but once Max makes this decision, the film has no surprises left.
-Max’s plan is to return to the Citadel, charging through Joe’s war party and blocking the canyon so that they cannot pursue.
+The main lapse in the religious subtext is in the depiction of Max as a Christ-like figure, as the trait of the previous films of him making a final heroic sacrifice is not included.
+The plots of the previous two films both involve Max assisting characters to flee a damaged society so they can create a new paradise elsewhere.
+Subverting this trait by having him decide to return to Joe’s Citadel and help repair that society is superb and counteracts the questionably defeatist attitude of these past conclusions.
+But once Max makes this decision, the film has no surprises left.
+Max’s plan is to return to the Citadel, charging through Joe’s war party and blocking the canyon so they cannot pursue.
 This succeeds, as Nux sacrifices himself by blocking the canyon with the War Rig, causing Joe’s war party to crash into it.
 Nux’s death is no big surprise, as he is a support character and support characters are killed off for plot convenience all the time.
-His reasons for making this sacrifice are shallow compared to Max’s in the previous films as they are motivated by his soulless romance with the Red Headed Wife (yeah, I’m just gonna call her that as it’s the only distinctive thing about her).
-Max’s sacrifice would’ve cemented the film’s altruistic themes, with Max acting as a parallel to Joe’s selfish, false messiah and selflessly sacrificing himself so a better society can be born.
+Plus, his reasons for making the sacrifice are shallow compared to Max’s in the previous films as they are motivated by his soulless romance with the Red Headed Wife (sorry, only distinctive thing about her).
+If Max were to have made the sacrifice, it would have cemented the film’s altruistic themes, with Max acting as a parallel to Joe’s selfish false messiah and selflessly sacrificing himself so a better society can be born.
 However, Max has less invested in the society than other characters, so what would have made more sense is if Furiosa made the sacrifice (as she was complicit in its wrongdoing).
-The film really should’ve been called Furiosa; I’m not saying that sarcastically, Max is superfluous as his goal is the same as Furiosa’s (to find redemption for past failures by building a better future).
-Furiosa should’ve been the only wife, kidnapped as a child, treated as an object all her life but then finding the agency to return home.
+The film really should have been called Furiosa.
+I’m not saying that sarcastically, Max is superfluous as his goal is the same as hers (to find redemption for past failures by building a better future).
+Furiosa should have been the only wife; kidnapped as a child, treated as an object all her life but then finding the agency to return home.
 She would then come to the conclusion (by herself, not have a man make it for her as Max did) that she must face her problems and return to the Citadel.
-Finally, she would make the decision to sacrifice herself for the benefit of society instead of taking vengeance on her abuser, Joe.
-That’s the film I believe this should’ve been.
+Finally, she would decide to sacrifice herself for the benefit of society instead of taking vengeance on her abuser.
+That’s the film I believe this should have been.

 More Mad Max!